Current Issues: New Uranium Conversion/Enrichment and Nuclear Fuel Plant Projects - Europe

-Russian-Ukrainian joint venture's nuclear fuel plant to cost US$ 350 million: Russian nuclear fuel producer TVEL estimates the construction cost for the planned Ukrainian nuclear fuel plant at US$ 300 - 350 million.
+Russian nuclear fuel producer TVEL estimates the construction cost for the planned Ukrainian nuclear fuel plant at US$ 300 - 350 million.
 Russia will provide 60% of the investment sum.
 The plant is to produce fuel for the Russian WWER-1000 pressurized water reactor line and is to start operation in 2014.

 Ukraine has an intention of building a plant for production of nuclear fuel in the town of Zhovti Vody, Dnipropetrovsk region, Fuel and Energy Minister Yurii Boiko has announced in Kyiv.

 Russia's TVEL and Ukraine's Nuclear Fuel agree to create Joint Venture for producing nuclear fuel in Ukraine:

 The TVEL company (Russia) and the Nuclear Fuel state concern (Ukraine) have reached agreement on creation of a 50/50 joint venture in Ukraine for production of nuclear fuel for reactors of the type VVER-1000, which are based on Russian technology.

 TVEL announced this in an official press release.